DanielPNewman/DanielPNewman.github.io/_posts/2018-11-01-data-science-using-docker.md

 # Data science using docker

-Almost 2 years since I last wrote a blog post!
+Wow, it's been 2 years since I last wrote a blog post.
 Since then I finished work as a postdoctoral neuroscience researcher and started a data science job at [SEEK][1].
 Loving the career change, I’m working in the AI platform services team where I use machine learning (ML) to help improve the efficiency of employment markets.
 I’m lucky to be surrounded by some excellent experienced data scientists and engineers and learnt many useful skills.
+I plan to start blogging again to share some of the useful data science skills and tools I've picked up over the last 2 years.

 One of the most useful and versatile tools I’ve picked up to help data science workflow is [Docker][2].

 ## What’s so good about using docker for interactive data science?

 The thing I love about using docker is, it has eliminated the hassle of re-installing software and managing package/library/module versions every time I want to train ML models on a different machine – no more fighting module conflicts!
 You can make a *docker image* that has all your favourite data science tooling, and then use that image to easily build a container with your data science work environment that is identical every time, no matter what machine you build it on.

+So no more "it worked when I ran it on my machine"!! ;-P

+{% include figure.html src="/public/images/Blog-01-11-2018/say-works-on-my-machine.jpg" %}

 ## Some basic terminology